Albion Fellows Bacon: Early life and education

-Will live the thoughts of all that’s gone.
+Will live the thoughts of all that's gone.

-After graduating from Evansville High School in 1883, Albion worked as a legal secretary and toured Europe with her older sister, Annie Fellows Johnston, who became a professional writer.
+After graduating from Evansville Central High School, then known as Evansville High School in 1883, Albion worked as a legal secretary and toured Europe with her older sister, Annie Fellows Johnston, who became a professional writer.

 Marriage and family

 Albion married Hilary Bacon, owner of Woolworth's shop in Evansville, on October 11, 1888.
 The couple had four children: Margaret, born in 1889; Albion Mary, born in 1892; and twins Joy and Hilary, born in 1901.
 Over the next few years she settled into a middle-class domestic life with her husband and children in Evansville.
 Soon after the birth of her second daughter, Bacon became afflicted with an illness, at that time described as "nervous prostration" (possibly clinical depression), that lasted several years.
 The extended illness may have had an effect, if only perceived, on her creative life.